Sim2200/HW3-Extra-Credit-Project/README.md

 # Spotify Artist Hashing Project

-## AI Usage

-AI tools(Chatgpt, Claude) were used only for assistance in designing the user interface (UI) of the project.
-The hashing logic, algorithm implementation, and data preprocessing were developed by the members of the group.

 ## Project Overview

 This project analyzes a Spotify music dataset and organizes songs using hashing.
 The main goal is to efficiently group songs by artist and allow quick retrieval of songs associated with a specific artist.

 Hashing is implemented using Python dictionaries where the artist name acts as the key and the related song information is stored as the value.

-The dataset used in this project contains more than 10,000 songs along with metadata such as track names, artist names, and artist IDs.
+The dataset used in this project contains metadata such as track names, artist names, album information, and Spotify artist IDs.

 ---